 Aeronauts: Steu and Cuda, Virgil Ortiz, Cochiti culture, b.
 1969, New Mexico, 2014, Clay, slip, and wild spinach paint

-A Closer Look is generously supported by the Community Foundation for a Greater Richmond, the Jeanette S. Lipman Endowment for Children’s Education, and Maggie Georgiadis.
+A Closer Look was on view from May 1, 2022 to November 26, 2023 and generously supported by the Community Foundation for a Greater Richmond, the Jeanette S. Lipman Endowment for Children’s Education, and Maggie Georgiadis.